Mo198800/Assignment/README.md

 An infrastructure topology is used to extend a wired LAN to include wireless devices.
 In this topology the devices communicate with the wired LAN via base stations which acts as a bridge between wired and wireles.
 However, wireless mesh is easier to use because it doesn't need more wired like infrastrutre it is very reduned and easy to access.
 ###Network Design
 My design expalins that two computers and printers connected to internet through router.
 #### Protocols
+There are thousands of different network protocols, but they all perform one of three primary actions First of all,  Communication protocols allow different network devices to communicate with each other.
+They are used in both analog and digital communications and can be used for important processes, ranging from transferring files between devices to accessing the internet.
+For example, Internet Protocol (IP) allows data to be sent between devices via the internet.
+The internet could not operate as it currently does without IP.
+Secondly, Network management protocols define and describe the various procedures needed to effectively operate a computer network.
+These protocols affect various devices on a single network — including computers, routers and servers — to ensure each one, and the network as a whole, perform optimally.
+For instance, Connection, these protocols establish and maintain stable connections between different devices on the same network.
+Finally, Security protocols, also called cryptographic protocols, work to ensure that the network and the data sent over it are protected from unauthorized users.
+For example, transportation security protocols protect data while it is transported from one network device to another.

 ### Cybersecurity and Encryption
 #### Security Triad